By optimizing the management of the ZIS, Jokowi supports BAZNAS RI with his office in IKN - ExBulletin

 By optimizing the management of the ZIS, Jokowi supports BAZNAS RI with his office in IKN

-The 7th President of the Republic of Indonesia, Joko Widodo (Jokowi) supports the Indonesian National Zakat Amil Agency (BAZNAS) to have an office in the capital of the archipelago (IKN), in order to optimize the management of Zakat , Infaq and Alms (ZIS) in Indonesia.
+REPUBLIKA.CO.ID, JAKARTA — The 7th President of the Republic of Indonesia, Joko Widodo (Jokowi) supports the Indonesian National Zakat Amil Agency (BAZNAS) to have an office in the archipelago capital (IKN).
+This aims to optimize the management of Zakat, Infaq and Alms (ZIS) in Indonesia.

-This statement responded to BAZNAS's desire to have an office at the IKN and was submitted during the BAZNAS national coordination meeting last September which was opened by Jokowi at the IKN.

 Present to accompany him, BAZNAS RI Vice President Mokhamad Mahdum, BAZNAS RI Head for National Digital Transformation Prof. Ir.
 Muhamad Nadratuzzaman Hosen, MS, MEc, Ph.D., Head of BAZNAS RI, Planning, study and development, Prof (HC).
 Dr. Zainulbahar Noor, SE, M.Ec., Head of BAZNAS RI for Human Resources, Finance and Law BAZNAS RI Col. CAJ (retired) Drs.
 Nur Chamdani, head of BAZNAS RI for national coordination, Achmad Sudrajat Lc.
 MA., as well as the Acting Public Communications Office BAZNAS RI Ndari Rumi Widyawati.

-“The presence of BAZNAS in IKN will be an important pillar to support social and economic transformation, especially to ensure that the distribution of zakat, infaq and alms is more equitable and targeted,” Jokowi said.
+“The presence of BAZNAS in IKN “will be one of the important pillars of supporting social and economic transformation, especially to ensure that the distribution of zakat, infaq and alms is fairer and more targeted,” Jokowi said.

 According to him, BAZNAS RI must send a letter directly to the head of the IKN authority.
 “Currently, many investors have entered IKN, including companies, universities and hospitals.
 It will be complete soon,” he said.